 Book Your Trip: Affordable Travel Destinations to Travel to This Fall

 8. Property Owner Requires a Wire Transfer Deposit

 If a property owner requests a wire transfer of funds to cover your deposit, it means you would be sending cash without any payment protection — the money is going straight from your bank account and your bank can’t protect you if you’re the one authorizing the transaction.
-If the property owner refuses to accept a credit card or PayPal payment — or use a service like DepositGuard to eliminate the risk of a bad transaction — it might be time to shop elsewhere.
+If the property owner refuses to accept a credit card or PayPal payment — or use a service like DepositGuard to eliminate the risk of a bad transaction — you could be a victim of fraud.

 “Never pay by wire transfers, never follow instructions to pay into a bank account if the homeowner claims to be affiliated with the booking site and watch out for a change in the email address you’ve been dealing with,” said Laurel Greatrix, TripAdvisor Rentals spokesperson.
 “If any of these things happen, cease communication with the homeowner and contact the rental company immediately.”

 If you live close enough to visit the area you plan to stay in, the property owner should be able to give you a tour of the property if it’s unoccupied.
 It never hurts to check out a listing in person.
 So if you can, schedule time to meet the owner and ask any questions in person.
 If the owner refuses to give you a tour, the listing could be fake.